maul-esel/COM-Classes/spec.markdown

 ***

 ## Repository structure
 Interface classes must be put in `%CLASSNAME%/%CLASSNAME%.ahk`, e.g. `ImageList/ImageList.ahk`.

+Structure classes are put in `Structure Classes/%CLASSNAME%.ahk`, constant classes must reside in `Constant Classes/%CLASSNAME%.ahk`, header files go in `%SUBJECT% header.ahk` (in the root folder of the repository).
+`SUBJECT` is the "subject" the included classes are about or what they have in common.
+Examples would be `UIAutomation header.ahk` or `Type Information header.ahk`.

+Examples go in `%CLASSNAME%/examples/example%N%.ahk`, where `N` is a increasing number, starting from 1.

+### README files
-This directory must also hold a `README.md` in the following form:
+The directory for an interface class must also hold a `README.md` in the following form:

     ## %CLASSNAME% README:
     This class implements the ***%INTERFACENAME%*** interface.